 - Minimum grant amount is $10,000.

 - Organizations interested in grants of less than $10,000 should apply through the local community grant program.

 - Work must fit within one of the following focus areas:

-- Improving Access and Availability to Healthier Food – Deadline April 1, 2020: We support programs that work to systematically improve access to healthier food, teach healthier eating skills and collaborate among local nonprofits to meet the area’s long-term needs.
+- Improving Access and Availability to Healthier Food: We support programs that work to systematically improve access to healthier food, teach healthier eating skills and collaborate among local nonprofits to meet the area’s long-term needs.

-- Strengthening Community Cohesion – Deadline is May 1, 2020: To build a culture of inclusion in the region.
+- Strengthening Community Cohesion: To build a culture of inclusion in the region.
 We support programs that provide access to arts and recreation programs.
 While there is some support for subsidized admission or programming, support that prioritizes collaboration across organizations’ innovation is prioritized.
 Walmart and Sam’s Club event sponsorships in Northwest Arkansas are reviewed once a year.